TECHNICAL DOCUMENTATION SOFTWARE

 Printing of documents is possible, the function depends on the specifications from the document management system (controlled – not controlled).

-Export as ZIP archive or PDF file is possible for the whole dossier or for selected chapters / documents.
+Export as ZIP archive or PDF file is possible for the whole dossier or for selected chapters/documents.

 For the ZIP file, the protection is preset with a password.
 Furthermore, you can preset the creation of PDF/A files to prevent printing and copying and enter a watermark for each export.

+The actions are recorded in the audit trail of the dossier, including the output as a ZIP or PDF file and the export of individual documents.
 The audit trail stores the date and time of an activity for the actions listed below.
 Moreover, the ID of the user triggering the activity is stored in the audit trail entry.

-Documents can be inserted into the dossier regardless of the file format (PDF, MS Word, Excel, PowerPoint, PNG, JPG, TIFF, Visio)
+Documents can be inserted into the dossier regardless of the file format (PDF, MS Word, Excel, PowerPoint, PNG, JPG, TIFF, Visio).

 Overview Medical Device Regulation (MDR)

-The ‘Regulation (EU) 2017/745 of the European Parliament and of the Council on medical devices’ came into force on 5 April 2017.
-It replaces the previous ‘Medical Devices Directive 93/42/EEC’.
+The “Regulation (EU) 2017/745 of the European Parliament and of the Council on medical devices” came into force on April 5, 2017.
+It replaces the previous “Directive 93/42/EEC on medical devices”.
 In concrete terms, this means that EU Regulation 2017/745 replaces the following previous directives in the field of medical technology:

-• Directive 90/385/EEC, active implantable medical devices (AIMDD).
+- Directive 90/385/EEC, active implantable medical devices – Active Implantable Medical Devices (AIMDD)

 Rules for the classification of medical devices

-Clinical evaluations/clinical trials
+Clinical evaluations/clinical verifications

 Quality management

-The FDA Medical Device 21 CFR 820 (FDA = U.S. Food and Drug Administration) formulates the requirements for management systems of medical device manufacturers.
+The FDA Medical Device 21 CFR 820 (FDA = U.S. Food and Drug Administration) stipulates the requirements for management systems of medical device manufacturers.
 In this function, Device 21 CFR 820 is a counterpart to ISO 13485.
 The core requirement is that procedural instructions such as document control, procurement, development and production are documented and implemented analogously.

 Market surveillance mechanisms

-• Issuance of the declaration of conformity
+- Issuing the declaration of conformity

 Quick contact